 - 4. Under the Gibraltar Constitution Order 2006, the Government of Gibraltar consists of the elected ministers represented in the Council of Ministers together with the British Crown, who is represented in Gibraltar by the Governor.
-Lieutenant General Edward Davis has been the Governor since January 2016.
+Lieutenant General Edward Davis, who had been the Governor since January 2016, completed his tenure on 18 February 2020.
+On the same day, Nicholas Pyle was installed as interim Governor.
 In accordance with the 2006 Constitution, the Governor is responsible for the conduct of external affairs, defence, internal security (including the police, in conjunction with the Gibraltar Police Authority) and for certain appointments to public office as conferred on him by it.
 The elected Government of Gibraltar is responsible for all other matters. - 5.
 Following an election, the Governor appoints a Chief Minister, who is the elected member of the Gibraltar Parliament who, in the Governor's judgment, is most likely to command the greatest measure of confidence among the members of the Parliament.
 Other ministers are appointed by the Governor, acting in accordance with the advice of the Chief Minister, from among the elected members of the Parliament.
-In accordance with the 2006 Constitution, the Parliament may make laws for the peace, order and good government of Gibraltar, while the British Crown retains full power to make laws from time to time for the same above-mentioned purposes.
-According to the administering Power, such powers have not been exercised by the

-British Crown since the 2006 Constitution came into force.
+In accordance with the 2006 Constitution, the Parliament may make laws for the peace, order and good government of Gibraltar, while the British Crown retains full power to make laws, from time to time, for the same above-mentioned purposes.
+According to the administering Power, such powers have not been exercised by the British Crown since the 2006 Constitution came into force.
 The 2006 Constitution also makes provisions regarding Crown lands in Gibraltar.